clarkritchie/trails.losritchi.es/README.md

 ## Recent Updates (October 2025)

-The project has been modernized with the following updates:
+The project has been modernized with the following updates.

+Note: The original version remains in `master`, which should tell you how ancient it was!

 ### Dependency Updates